sebmartin/solarstats/docs/diy_rs232_cable.md

 ![](images/DB9_pinout.jpeg)

 Close up the DB9 connector and that's basically it.
 You can now connect the DB9 connector to the USB/Serial cable which together gives you an RS-232 to USB cable!
+It's not pretty, but it works!

 ![](images/complete_cable.jpeg)